Teriyaki Meatballs made with minced beef, baked in the oven for just 8-10 minutes before being coated in a homemade sticky glaze, easy peasy!

 Can I use lean minced beef?

 I would not because you really do need the fat content in the beef.
-You could get away with 15% fat content if you wanted to cut down the fat a little but many further and you risk dry meatballs.
+You could get away with 15% fat content if you wanted to cut down the fat a little, but go to far and you risk dry meatballs.

 What is minced beef?

-A question often asked by my American and Canadian readers, minced beef is that you guys known as ground beef.
+A question often asked by my American and Canadian readers, minced beef is what you guys know as ground beef.

 Can I use store-bought teriyaki sauce?